surma/surma.dev/content/things/c-to-webassembly.md

 ## Conclusion

 You made it to the end.
 Congratulations!
 Again, if you feel a bit overwhelmed, that’s okay: **This is not required reading.
 You do not need to understand all of this to be a good web developer or even to make good use of WebAssembly.** But I did want to share this journey with you as it really makes you appreciate all the work that a project like [Emscripten] does for you.
 At the same time, it gave me an understanding of how small purely computational WebAssembly modules can be.
 The Wasm module for the array summing ended up at just 230 bytes, _including an allocator for dynamic memory_.
-Compiling the same code with Emscripten would yield 100 bytes of WebAssembly accompanies by 11K of JavaScript glue code.
+Compiling the same code with Emscripten would yield 100 bytes of WebAssembly accompanied by 11K of JavaScript glue code.
 It took a lot of work to get there, but there might be situations where it is worth it.

 [emscripten]: https://emscripten.org
 [webassembly]: https://webassembly.org